-Probably one of the most powerful aspects of the R language is the ability of a user to write his or her own functions.
+Probably one of the most powerful aspects of the R language is the ability of a user to write functions.
 When doing so, many computations can be incorporated into a single function and (unlike with scripts) intermediate variables used during the computation are local to the function and are not saved to the workspace.
 In addition, functions allow for input values used during a computation that can be changed when the function is executed.